-- 108 - For a start: The price that investors pay for risky Let's start with a general proposition.
-If you know the price paid for an asset and have estimates of the expected cash flows on the asset, you can estimate the IRR of these cash flows.
-If you paid the price, this is what you have priced the asset to earn (as an expected return). - Stock Price & Risk: If you assume that stocks are correctly priced in the aggregate and you can estimate the expected cashflows from buying stocks, you can estimate the expected rate of return on stocks by finding that discount rate that makes the present value equal to the price paid. - Implied ERP: Subtracting out the riskfree rate should yield an implied equity risk premium.
-This implied equity premium is a forward looking number and can be updated as often as you want (every minute of every day, if you are so inclined).
+- 115 - For a start: If you know the price paid for an asset and have estimates of the expected cash flows on the asset, you can estimate the IRR of these cash flows.
+If you paid the price, this is your expected return. - Stock Price & Risk: If you assume that stocks are correctly priced in the aggregate and you can estimate the expected cashflows from buying stocks, you can estimate the expected rate of return on stocks by finding that discount rate that makes the present value equal to the price paid. - Implied ERP: Subtracting out the riskfree rate should yield an implied equity risk premium.
+This implied equity premium is a forward-looking number and can be updated as often as you want.